New EAP Students

 6. Students enrolled in the GEAP program are not able to start their degree program until after successfully meeting English requirements in all skill areas.

-All EAP courses are online for the Fall 2020 semester.
+All EAP courses are online for the Winter 2021 semester.

-Students start EAP courses on the first day of the semester (September 8, 2020 for the Fall 2020 semester; January 5, 2021 for the Winter 2021 semester).
+Students start EAP courses on the first day of the semester (January 5, 2021 for the Winter 2021 semester).
 EAP instructors will email students before classes start with instructions about connecting to their online course.

 English Assessment Scores and EAP Course Placement